 The cries and the pain from the past inmates and souls attached to the artifacts are trapped within its walls to this day.
 People have reported seeing shadow figures lurking in the cells, hearing disembodied female voices, full-bodied apparitions, and several poltergeist-type occurrences.

 The museum is currently not in operation as a prison; however, next door to the museum is a prison that has been in operation since 1871.
 The present and formerly imprisoned combine to create an energy so dark and disturbing that paranormal experiences are a constant.
-Book a Colorado Prisons Museum Tour if you dare!
+Book a Colorado Prison Museum Ghost Hunt if you dare!

 7. The Broadmoor, Colorado Springs